duocircle/Office365-Phishing-Rules/README.md

 # Office365 Phishing Transport Rules

-These are some example transport rules that can be implemented without using ATP to block some common types of Phishing on Office 365.
+Example transport rules that can be implemented without using ATP to block some common types of Phishing on Office 365.

 **ATP is an excellent option if you have an E5 license and above.** If not, please feel free to browse these rules and adapt them for your environment.